peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### getUnsignedMantissa
     public final EInteger getUnsignedMantissa()
-Gets the absolute value of this object's unscaled value, or mantissa.
+Gets the absolute value of this object's unscaled value, or significand.
 If this value is not-a-number (NaN), that value is the NaN's "payload" (diagnostic information).